Dokotta/ComputationalHealthcare/README.md

  2. [HCUP Nationwide Readmission database for 2013](https://www.hcup-us.ahrq.gov/nrdoverview.jsp): This database contains de-identified inpatients visits during 2013 & 14.
 Unlike Texas database all inpatient visits are associated with a patient identifier and its possible to track patient through multiple visits.

- 3. [HCUP State Inpatient, ED & SASD database](http://www.hcup-us.ahrq.gov/sidoverview.jsp): This is one of the largest logitudinal database of medical claims in the world.
+ 3. [HCUP State Inpatient, ED & SASD database](http://www.hcup-us.ahrq.gov/sidoverview.jsp): This is one of the largest longitudinal database of medical claims in the world.
 Acquiring this database typically takes several weeks and can cost few 100$ to ~10,000$ depending number of states/years/types.
 We currently support data from California, Florida & New York.
 If you are interested in using Computational Healthcare with this dataset please contact us.

+__Adding a new dataset to Computational Healthcare is a simple process.
+In near future we plan to extend support to databases in OHDSI format.__

 **Please note that this repository does not contains any data, nor do we provide any data.
 You should acquire the datasets on your own from AHRQ and/or other state agencies.**